 Depending on one’s definition of free will, what I describe here may imply that humans don’t have it.
 If so, it’s a trivial kind of lack, due to free will simply not existing any more than a square circle does.
 This is different from merely saying that humans don’t have free will, because that statement alone doesn’t imply anything about other sorts of beings (deities, alien lifeforms, post-humans, conscious computers…).
 In other words: If free will turns out to be such a confused or vague concept that the term doesn’t actually denote any phenomenon at all, then no entity of any sort has it or, really, can be conceived of as having it.

-On other definitions of free will, what I describe here will seem to imply that people do have free will.
-That’s fine as well.
+On other definitions of free will, what I describe here will seem to imply that people do have free will, or may seem to be consistent with some form of compatibilism.
+This is fine as well.

-My point is that it doesn’t—or at least needn’t—matter either way whether or not one has free will according to this or that definition.
-What does matter is that we have an understanding of the phenomena that relate to our conceptions of free will—such as justice, praise, blame, and punishment—and how those phenomena relate to our lived lives as beings capable of suffering or thriving (I put more emphasis on the former).
+My point is that it doesn’t—or at least needn’t—matter either way whether or not one has free will according to whatever definition.
+What does matter is that we have an understanding of the phenomena that relate to our usual conceptions of free will—such as justice, praise, blame, and punishment—insomuch as they connect to our lived lives as beings capable of suffering or thriving (I put more emphasis on suffering).

 In a longer essay, I might explore my hunch that free will is a general term we put on conditions for moral blameworthiness (as a basis for retribution and, in earlier times perhaps, as an essential feature of religious power) after those conditions have been established—subsequent to which the term has taken on a metaphysical life of its own.
 What I’m suggesting is that we can just worry about the conditions for blameworthiness, living a good life (however defined), and such without creating the insurmountable difficulties that come along with dragging free will into it.